Animal sacrifice: Islam

 The Eid al-Adha is major annual festival of animal sacrifice in Islam.
 In Indonesia alone, for example, some 800,000 animals were sacrificed in 2014 by its Muslims on the festival, but the number can be a bit lower or higher depending on the economic conditions.
 According to Lesley Hazleton, in Turkey about 2,500,000 sheep, cows and goats are sacrificed each year to observe the Islamic festival of animal sacrifice, with a part of the sacrificed animal given to the needy who did not sacrifice an animal.
 According to The Independent, nearly 10,000,000 animals are sacrificed in Pakistan every year on Eid.
 Countries such as Saudi Arabia transport nearly a million animals every year for sacrifice to Mina (near Mecca).
 The sacrificed animals at Id al-Adha, states Clarke Brooke, include the four species considered lawful for the Hajj sacrifice: sheep, goats, camels and cattle, and additionally, cow-like animals initialing the water buffalo, domesticated banteng and yaks.
 Many are brought in from north Africa and parts of Asia.

 Other occasions when Muslims perform animal sacrifice include the aqiqa, when a child is seven days old, is shaved and given a name.
 It is believed that the animal sacrifice binds the child to Islam and offers protection to the child from evil.

 Killing of animals by dhabihah is ritual slaughter rather than sacrifice.

 Hinduism

 Practices of Hindu animal sacrifice are mostly associated with Shaktism, Shaiva Agamas and in currents of folk Hinduism called Kulamarga strongly rooted in local tribal traditions.
 Animal sacrifices were carried out in ancient times in India.
 Most Puranas and other scriptures forbid animal sacrifice though the upapurana, Kalika Purana, describes it in detail.
+In ancient India, horse sacrifice was part of a Vedic ritual called the Ashvamedha.
+It was performed by powerful kings to show their authority.
+A horse was allowed to roam freely for a year, guarded by soldiers.
+After its return, the horse was ritually sacrificed as an offering to the gods.